-8. The initial period of membership for the Pension Board members is three years with the possibility of extension by a further year at the discretion of SPPA to support succession planning2.
-The Independent Chair and Vice Chair will be appointed, in the first instance, for three years.
-If a Pension Board member vacancy should arise for any reason, SPPA, in consultation with the Chair, will take immediate steps to fill it (see from paragraph 19 below).
+8. The initial period of membership for the Pension Board members is three years with the possibility of extension by a further year at the discretion of the Scheme

+Manager to support succession planning2.
+Independent Chairs and Vice Chairs will be appointed, in the first instance, for three years.
+If a Pension Board member vacancy should arise, for any reason, the Chair will take immediate steps to fill it (see from paragraph 23).
 The maximum for all Pension Board posts will be two terms or eight years.
-Approval of appointments and terms remain at the discretion of SPPA and under exceptional circumstances SPPA has the discretion to allow a time-limited extension beyond eight years.
+Approval of appointments and terms remain at the discretion of the Scheme Manager.